 If you’ve been on the wrong side of a bum deal before, or are looking for a little more assistance as a beginner and want a Flippa alternative, the following are my picks that I’ve used for finding great places to buy content sites.

-Make sure to read my detailed Flippa review to understand how it works, features, and more.
+Make sure to read my detailed Flippa review to understand how it works, its features, and more.

 What Are the Common Issues with Flippa?